Toke a look at how smoking weed can affect life insurance

 What about edibles?

-Why?
-Are you offering?
-Uh, I mean…look, if you take edibles to address a medical concern, the company will be more interested in that.
-It’s likely that ingesting marijuana in the form of edibles will net you nonsmoker rates (since you aren’t, y’know, smoking it).
-But it depends on who you’re applying with and how they view marijuana in general.
-Some companies may not make a distinction between smoking and edibles, which means you might be classified as a smoker even if you use edibles.
+Why, you offering?
+I mean…look.
+If you take edibles to address a medical concern, the insurance company will probably be more interested in that.
+It’s likely that ingesting marijuana in the form of edibles will net you nonsmoker rates.
+Especially since you’re not, y’know, smoking it.
+But different companies have different levels of risk when it comes to marijuana usage, edibles included.
+Some companies may not make a distinction between ingesting marijuana via smoke or edibles.
+In that case you’d be classified as a smoker and would receive smoker rates.

 Will life insurance companies alert the police?

-Many people may avoid applying for life insurance simply because they smoke that dank kush regularly and are afraid insurers will narc on them.
+Many people avoid applying for life insurance simply because they smoke dank kush regularly and are afraid the companies they’re applying with will alert law enforcement on them.
 It’s a reasonable thought.
-But here’s the thing—it’s not true.
-Insurance companies hold all application responses confidential in accordance with all applicable laws.
-And when you apply, the company will disclose up front how your application info will be used and shared, if at all.
+However, it’s not true that life insurance companies will contact law enforcement about any marijuana usage.
+Companies hold all application responses confidential in accordance with all applicable laws.
+When you apply, the company will disclose up front how your application info will be used and shared, if at all.
+Another reason why you shouldn’t lie on your life insurance application.

-This is really some of the best advice we can offer.
+This is some of the best advice we can offer.
 The best thing you can do on a life insurance application is be honest.
-About everything!
-If you smoke weed here and there, say that.
-If you smoke that dank kush each and every day, then say that.
-If you eat one brownie a month, share—I mean, be honest about it.
-You won’t be yelled at.
-Being honest is about protecting you, because if the insurance company finds out you lied, it may affect your monthly costs, application status, or even your payout, should the worst happen.
+And be honest about everything, even marijuana use.
+If you smoke weed every now-and-again, it’s better to just say that.
+If you smoke every day, then it’s better to say that.
+If you eat one pot brownie a month, share it—I mean, be honest about it.
+Being honest is about protecting you.
+You don’t want to have your monthly costs affected and you don’t want to lose out on coverage.
+Most importantly, you don’t want your coverage to be affected when your beneficiaries need it most.
+It’s always better to be honest.